 We are highly dependent on our key executives.
 The loss of any of these key executives or the inability to recruit and retain qualified scientific personnel to perform research and development and qualified management personnel could have a material adverse effect on our business, financial condition and results of operations.
-We do not have employment contracts with any of our key personnel and we do not maintain insurance policies that would compensate us for the loss of their services.
 There can be no assurance that we will be able to attract and retain such personnel on acceptable terms, if at all, given the competition for experienced scientists and other personnel among numerous medical and pharmaceutical companies, universities and research institutions.